 About Me

-With over two decades of experience in meditation, mindfulness, and non-profit leadership, I bring a grounded, compassionate approach to helping individuals and communities thrive.
-My journey began through many years of work with Tibetan and Himalayan communities, which led me to study meditation and Buddhist philosophy internationally.
-That experience continues to shape my teaching—rooted in wisdom traditions, yet accessible to everyone.
+With over 20 years of experience in meditation, mindfulness, and non-profit leadership, I offer a grounded, compassionate approach to helping individuals and communities thrive.
+My journey began with years of work alongside Tibetan and Himalayan communities, which inspired my studies in meditation and Buddhist philosophy.
+That foundation continues to shape my teaching—rooted in ancient wisdom traditions, yet research-based and accessible to everyone.

-I’m a certified instructor in Mindfulness in Schools (MiSP) and SEE Learning (Social, Emotional, and Ethical Learning), and I teach Cognitively-Based Compassion Training (CBCT®) developed at Emory University.
-I collaborate with schools, universities, community centers, and organizations to create mindfulness-based programs that support well-being, emotional regulation, and connection.
+I am a certified instructor in Mindfulness in Schools (MiSP) and SEE Learning (Social, Emotional, and Ethical Learning), and I teach Cognitively-Based Compassion Training (CBCT®) developed at Emory University.
+I collaborate with schools, universities, community centers, and organizations to design mindfulness programs that support well-being, emotional regulation, and meaningful connection.

-My teaching style is practical and engaging, blending contemplative insight with real-world application.
-I enjoy getting to know each group I work with—listening to their needs and designing programs that help them flourish.
-Whether it’s introducing mindfulness to a classroom, supporting a work team’s resilience, or guiding individuals toward more balanced living, my goal is to make mindfulness approachable, meaningful, and transformative.
+My teaching style is practical, engaging, and tailored to each group.
+I listen carefully to the needs of participants and create programs that help them flourish.
+Whether introducing mindfulness to a classroom, fostering resilience in a work team, or guiding individuals toward more balanced living, my goal is to make mindfulness approachable, meaningful, and transformative.